Backpage: Federal prosecution

-In August 2018, Backpage sales Dan Hyer pleaded guilty to conspiracy to facilitate prostitution, all other charges against him were dropped; the remaining six defendants pled not guilty to all charges.
+In August 2018, Backpage sales and marketing director Dan Hyer pleaded guilty to conspiracy to facilitate prostitution, while all other charges against him were dropped; the remaining six defendants pleaded not guilty to all charges.

 The jury trial began in federal court in Phoenix, Arizona on September 1, 2021.
 In his opening statement, federal prosecutor Reginald Jones claimed that the site's owners and operators were aware that Backpage was being used for illegal activity, specifically prostitution, "but they didn't shut down the website."
 Defense attorneys countered that the adult services ads posted to Backpage were controversial, but still protected by the First Amendment.

 Prosecutors called four witnesses during the eight days of trial: Special Agent Brian Fichtner of the California Office of the Attorney General; Sharon Cooper, a physician who works with trafficking victims; Jessika Svendgard; and Svendgard's mother Nacole Svendgard.

 According to The Arizona Republic, Jessika Svendgard testified that she had been lured into a 105-day stint as a prostitute at age 15, where she would be "raped for money."
 She said both she and her trafficker advertised on Backpage, indicating falsely that she was 18 at the time.
 Under cross-examination, she indicated that she had never "met, spoken to, or communicated in writing" with any of the six defendants.
-Her struggle in suing Backpage and obtaining a settlement in Washington state was depicted in the 2017 anti-Backpage documentary, "I Am Jane Doe."
+Her struggle in suing Backpage and obtaining a settlement in Washington state was depicted in the 2017 anti-Backpage documentary I Am Jane Doe.

 Special Agent Brian Fichtner testified about his investigation into Backpage on behalf of the California Attorney General's Office under then-Attorney General Kamala Harris, which led to the arrests on pimping charges of Lacey, Larkin and Ferrer in 2016.
-(Though the pimping charges were twice dismissed, state money laundering charges against the defendants survived.)
+(Though the pimping charges were twice dismissed, state money-laundering charges against the defendants survived.)
 According to Reason magazine, the prosecution called Fichtner "to present Backpage ads that he and federal prosecutors deemed to be clear evidence of illegal sex work," but Fichtner conceded that "none of the ads alone would be enough to justify a prostitution arrest."

 Sharon Cooper described her work with sex trafficking victims and "casually mentioned child victims" of sex trafficking "throughout her testimony," as reported by The Arizona Republic.

-On September 14, 2021, federal Judge Susan Brnovich declared a mistrial in the case, saying that prosecution had abused the leeway she had given it by making constant references to child sex trafficking rather than focusing on the crimes the defendants are charged with: facilitating prostitution.
+On September 14, 2021, federal Judge Susan Brnovich declared a mistrial in the case, saying that prosecution had abused the leeway she had given it by making constant references to child sex trafficking rather than focusing on the crimes the defendants were charged with, namely facilitating prostitution.

 "The government, as prosecutors, are held to a higher standard," Brnovich said.
 "Their goal is not to win at any costs, but their goal is to win by the rules."

 The trial had been expected to last two to three months.
 Brnovich granted the defense motion for mistrial on day eight.